tndatacommons/tndata_backend/tndata_backend/goals/api_docs/usercategoryviewset_v2.md

   edit triggers within the category. (formerly: `custom_triggers_allowed`)
 * `object_type`: Will always be the string `usercategory`

+## Filtering <a href="#filtering">&para;</a>

+UserCategory objects can be filtered using a query string parameter.

+* To filter for specific selected categoiries, you may provide a category ID, for example: `/api/users/categories/?category=42`

 ## Adding a Category

 To associate a Category with a User, POST to `/api/users/categories/` with the